-The HIWEC Transmission Line - Route A study area includes numerous lakes, rivers, creeks and streams, the shorelines of which retain potential for archaeological resources.
-In addition to these sources of potable water and transportation are wetlands, which were a source of rich natural resources related to hunting and plant collection throughout the history of central Ontario.
+The HIWEC Transmission Line - Route B study area also includes numerous lakes, rivers, creeks and streams, the shorelines of which retain potential for archaeological resources.
+In addition to these sources of potable water and transportation are wetlands, which were a source of rich natural resources related to hunting and plant collection throughout the history of eastern Ontario.
 Camps associated with wetlands would be located on well drained areas in close proximity, or on ridges that extend into the wetland areas.
 The shorelines of wetlands alone do not retain archaeological potential.